AMSUCF/Critical-Making-Syllabus/syllabus.md

 Students can access their grades and feedback at any time using the Grade Book function of Webcourses.
 All assignments will be submitted through Webcourses.
 Plan on checking the site at least twice a week for updates and assignment information.
 Grades are calculated out of 100 following a standard letter scale.

-Late work is accepted without penalty through the next major assignment deadline.
+Late work is accepted without penalty for one week after the listed deadline.
 If circumstances require extension beyond that deadline, please reach out to the instructor immediately.

-There is no extra credit work available in this class.
+There is one extra credit making exercise option available at the end of the semester for those who miss a weeek.
 Grades will be available through Webcourses and updated weekly.

 ---